niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

 Review of the template and configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before defining the function, we need to review our different files:
+Before defining the function, we need to review our different files.

 First, we have the input file template: